Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 In this article

-Naltrexone is different from other medications used to treat alcohol dependence, such as disulfiram.
+Naltrexone differs from other medications for alcohol dependence, such as disulfiram.
 It works by blocking opioid receptors in the brain, which decreases the desire to drink alcohol.

 Over 3 million people use BetterHelp.
 Their services are: